Matthew Clarke (Australian footballer): Richmond

-Brisbane Bears/Lions career
+Brisbane Bears/Lions

 In 1992 Clarke wanted a season in Adelaide despite being drafted by Brisbane.
 He played for South Adelaide Football Club in the SANFL whilst studying science at The University of Adelaide.
 After playing the first six games in the reserves Clarke would become a senior regular and finished 6th in the best and fairest.

 Debuting in 1993 with the Bears, "Doc" Clarke was a promising young Ruckman under coach Robert Walls and was particularly decisive with his tap work.

-After being runner up in the Brisbane Bears Club Champion award in 1994 and 1996, he took out the Merrett-Murray best and fairest award in 1997 for the Brisbane Lions and consolidated his position as one of the league's best ruckmen.
+After being runner up in the Brisbane Bears Club Champion award in 1994 and 1996, he took out the Merrett–Murray best and fairest award in 1997 for the Brisbane Lions and consolidated his position as one of the league's best ruckmen.

-Adelaide career
+Adelaide playing career

 Clarke moved to the Crows in 2000.

 In 2005 in the absence of suddenly emerged number one ruckman Ben Hudson, Clarke was surprisingly recalled from the South Adelaide side in the South Australian National Football League (SANFL) to play a part in the Crows' run to the finals.
 He showed he was still an effective player, being labelled as one of the most effective "tap ruckmen" by commentator Robert Walls.

 He played on during 2006, with 18 games, and after ruckman Rhett Biglands had an anterior cruciate ligament injury in the Crows' last game of 2006 (sidelining him for most if not all of the 2007 season), there was talk that Clarke may continue for another season.
 However, he retired from football at the end of the 2006 season after an AFL career of 248 games over 13 seasons.